SoCalGas Files 2019 General Rate Case with California Public Utilities Commission

 “Our 2019 rate proposal is focused on prudent investments that will enhance the safety and reliability of our system by modernizing and upgrading our infrastructure, support a top-notch workforce, and help maximize renewable energy options for our customers,” said Lisa Alexander, SoCalGas vice president for customer solutions.
 “We are committed to collaborating with customers and stakeholders during the rigorous review of this request, and working to keep bills as affordable as possible for every Southern California family and business we serve.”

-If approved in its entirety by the CPUC, the critical investments proposed in this rate request would increase residential customer bills by about $5.00 to $7.50, on average, per month starting in 2019.
+If approved in its entirety by the CPUC, the critical investments proposed in this rate request would increase average residential customer bills about $4.50 to $7.00 per month starting in 2019.
+This increase is slightly less than originally projected due to a reduction in revenue requirement associated with the Tax Cuts and Jobs Act of 2017.

 More than 90 percent of Southern Californians use clean natural gas to heat their homes and water.
 In addition, because about 60 percent of electricity generated in California comes from natural gas-fired power plants, this clean fuel is also used to keep the lights on around the clock.